amiller0665/InfoTrack-Development-Project/README.md

   You should be able to see the table created in your local db server: (localdb)\MSSQLLocalDB

+  Within the GoogleAppearances project (GoogleAppearances/FakeDataScript/CreateGoogleAppearancesDatabase.sql) there is a SQL script which will insert fake data into the DB so that the graph function has data to display.
+Please Run that on the table created.

 3. **Run the Project**
    You can either use Visual Studio or the CLI to run the application:
    - **Via Visual Studio:**